shangjiaxuan/Haffman/README.md

 ## General Info

 This is a simple Haffman compreesor and decompressor.
 Currently only support specifying both the input and output paths.

+Syntax:
-Syntax: hfm decode input output
+`hfm decode input output`
-        hfm encode input output
+`hfm encode input output`

 Also support starting the program and specifying the input and output at runtime one by one.
-Syntax: encode input output
+Syntax:
+`encode input output`
-        decode input output
+`decode input output`
-        exit
+`exit`

+(`input` and `output` are file paths, respectively)

 Notes:
 1. Currently doen not support default file names.